cisagov/Malcolm/README.md

 [Seth Grover](mailto:Seth.Grover@inl.gov?subject=Malcolm)

 ## Other Software
-Idaho National Laboratory is a cutting edge research facility which is a constantly producing high quality research and software.
+Idaho National Laboratory is a cutting edge research facility which is constantly producing high quality research and software.
 Feel free to take a look at our other software and scientific offerings at:

 [Primary Technology Offerings Page](https://www.inl.gov/inl-initiatives/technology-deployment)